Three Mile Island Nuclear Generating Station: Reopening and Microsoft partnership

 On September 20, 2024, citing a resurgence in the need for nuclear generated carbon free electricity, Constellation Energy announced plans to reopen Three Mile Island Unit 1 in 2028.
 It will be renamed the Christopher M. Crane Clean Energy Center, in honor of former Exelon Corporation CEO Chris Crane.
 Crane, who started his career in nuclear energy as a Reactor Operator with ComEd, retired from Exelon in December 2022 and died on April 13, 2024.

-As part of this plan, Microsoft entered into a 20-year agreement to purchase power from the facility once it resumes operation, aiming to support the energy demands of its expanding AI data centers.
+As part of this plan, Microsoft entered into a 20-year agreement to purchase power from the facility once it resumes operation, aiming to support the energy demands of its expanding data centers.
 Constellation Energy will invest $1.6 billion into the plant’s upgrades, pending regulatory approval.

 When TMI-1 was shut down in 2019, safety diesel fuel tanks were drilled into and filled with concrete to eliminate chances of leaks into the environment.
 Transformers had their oil drained and then were scrapped as Exelon saw little chance for reopening.
 Thus, replacement transformers for the reopening of TMI-1 cost $100 million in 2025.
 The steam generators were drained and exposed to air during decommissioning, but were found to be in good condition during inspections in 2025.
 During inspections, Constellation found no parts that would require so much time to have to push back the scheduled opening past 2028.
 Since the nuclear facility was deemed to be in excellent condition, there is a chance it could reopen a year early in 2027.
 In November of 2025, the Loan Programs Office of the United States Department of Energy announced that it would loan $1 billion to Constellation Energy to assist in the project of reopening of Unit 1.